About Us

 sgleason@transportcenter.org

-Shayna Gleason joined the Center as a Research Associate in 2022.
-She holds a Master’s degree in Gerontology from the University of Massachusetts, Boston, where she is now a doctoral candidate, and holds a BA in Sociology/Anthropology from Carleton College.
-At UMass Boston, Shayna worked with the Center for Social and Demographic Research on Aging, where she helped design and implement a program evaluation for a remote employment training program targeting older workers.
-Before graduate school, Shayna served as Coordinator of Age-Friendly Greater Pittsburgh, part of the World Health Organization’s international initiative to create inclusive and accessible communities for all ages.
-Shayna also worked with the Pittsburgh-area paratransit service, ACCESS Transportation Systems, as a community engagement liaison and software trainer.
+Shayna Gleason joined ITLC as a Research Associate in 2022.
+She holds a PhD and a Master’s degree in Gerontology from the University of Massachusetts, Boston, and a Bachelor of Arts in Sociology/Anthropology from Carleton College.
+At UMass Boston, Shayna worked with the Center for Social and Demographic Research on Aging, where she helped design and implement program evaluation.
+Before graduate school, Shayna served as Coordinator of Age-Friendly Greater Pittsburgh and worked with the Pittsburgh-area paratransit service, ACCESS Transportation Systems, as a Community Engagement Liaison and Software Trainer.

 Expertise: Research, Paratransit, Older Workers